fstarred/c64-playground/README.md

 As a general rule, all sprites scroll from right to left in a infinite loop; however some of these should not appear in some cases, while others switch with each other.

-##### Street lamp
+##### Street lamp object

-Street lamp overlay upper and lower background, improving parallax effect between far and near scenario.
+Street lamp overlay upper and lower background, improving parallax effect between far and near background.
-When the sprite x coordinate is between $48 and $50, there is check to ensure the sprite is enabled only if is on the ground, just to ensure to not show it over the sea :)
+When the sprite x coordinate is between $48 and $50, a check ensure the sprite is enabled only if is on the ground, just to make sure we'll not see it leading over the sea :)

 ```
     ; check if street lamp is on the sidewalk.
 When street lamp is on the right border,